 Comparing these two vaporizers is a bit of a challenge for a few different reasons.
-The main thing is that they are so different in price… The Volcano ranges from $539-$669 and the Extreme-Q has a list price of $299.
+The main thing is that they are so different in price… The Volcano is a top-tier unit with a starting price right around $400, and the Extreme-Q is more of a value option priced under $200.
 The next big thing that sets these apart is that the V is a balloon only vaporizer and the Q is a combo or dual-purpose vape because it can be used with a bag or a whip attached (a tube with a mouthpiece).

 For the purpose of this comparison I’m gonna talk about using the Extreme-Q as a balloon style vape and compare its performance to the Volcano.
 If you’re big on simplicity, and you don’t like vaporizers that have a lot of parts, the Volcano may be a better option for you.
 It is way simpler and has fewer parts.
 I still think the Q is a good vape, it’s just a little more complicated than the V. The other thing to consider is that not only does the Q have more parts, but many are made of glass so you need to be a little more careful with them.
 They can get hot after having the heat on for a bit so you need to watch where you touch.
 The main parts of the Volcano are basically indestructible and only get slightly warm during use.